adr1enbe4udou1n/blog/content/posts/14-a-beautiful-gitops-day-4/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part V - CD with Flux"
+title: "A beautiful GitOps day IV - CD with Flux"
 date: 2023-10-05
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "cd", "flux", "nocode", "n8n", "nocodb"]